This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 A cool point of interest just north of Ocean Beach is the Sutro Baths.
 Built in the late 1800’s by millionaire Adolph Sutro, the Sutro Baths were once a privately-owned public saltwater swimming facility.

 While the baths had their heyday, today, all that’s left of the Sutro Baths are concrete ruins, and they’re part of the Golden Gate National Recreation Area.

 Bike Across the Golden Gate Bridge

 Otherwise, grab a cab directly to Ghirardelli Square where you can pick up some wheels and head out to bike across the Golden Gate Bridge.
-On the way to the bridge, you’ll pass by Fort Mason, Crissy Field, and the Presidio – which are all some great spots to stop for a photo!
+Riding a bike is such a fun way to see the city!

 Once you cross the bridge, it’s an easy 10 minute downhill ride into Sausalito, a quaint and charming little seaside town – and the perfect spot for dinner to end your day.

 After dinner, catch the ferry from Sausalito back across the bay, enjoying more views of the Golden Gate Bridge and the city skyline as you go!

 Take a Cable Car to Union Square

 Once you get back to the city, take the Powell-Hyde cable car back to Union Square.
 You didn’t think I’d let you visit San Francisco without a cable car ride, did you?